lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 Our plugin's service will receive events.
 When events are received, the service can update/add/remove hint cards.
 Such calls are handled using the execute hook of the service.

-Our service is located in `frontend-rdfa-editor-demo/node_modules/@lblod/rdfa-editor-wikipedia-slug-plugin/addon/services/rdfa-editor-wikipedia-slug-plugin.js`.
-Well, that's a very long path.
-In other plugin development, your plugin would be a separate repository and you would follow the links with as root the `rdfa-editor-wikipedia-slug-plugin` folder.
-Being able to clone one repository is nice though.
+Our service is located in `lib/rdfa-editor-wikipedia-slug-plugin/addon/services/rdfa-editor-wikipedia-slug-plugin.js`.

 As we saw earlier, a generated service comes with a default hint card.
 The service contains a single method which handles all the actions.

     execute(hrId, rdfaBlocks, hintsRegistry, editor) {
-      hintsRegistry.removeHintsForRdfaBlocks( rdfaBlocks, hrId, "wikipedia-slug-scope");
+        hintsRegistry.removeHintsInRdfaBlocks(rdfaBlocks, hrId, COMPONENT_ID);

-      for( const rdfaBlock of rdfaBlocks ){
+        for (const rdfaBlock of rdfaBlocks) {
             let idx = rdfaBlock.text.toLowerCase().indexOf('hello');
-        if( idx !== -1 ) {
+            if (idx !== -1) {
-          // the hintsregistry needs to know the location with respect to the document const absoluteLocation = normalizeLocation( [idx, idx + 'hello'.length], rdfaBlock.region );
+                // the hintsregistry needs to know the location with respect to the document const absoluteLocation = normalizeLocation(

-          hintsRegistry.addHint( hrId, "wikipedia-slug-scope", {
+                    [idx, idx + 'hello'.length],
+                    rdfaBlock.region
+                );
+                hintsRegistry.addHint(hrId, COMPONENT_ID, {
                     // info for the hintsRegistry
                     location: absoluteLocation,
-            card: "editor-plugins/wikipedia-slug-card",
+                    card: COMPONENT_ID,
                     // any content you need to render the component and handle its actions
                     info: {
                         hrId, hintsRegistry, editor,
-              location: absoluteLocation,
+                        location: absoluteLocation
                     }
                 });
             }
         }
     }

 From a high level the execute function goes like this: